matdave/LearnModx/core/components/learnmodx/elements/0/0/description.md

 Lets get started!
 =================

-Head over to the next section be chosing in the dropdown to the right.
+Head over to the next section be selecting it in the dropdown to the right.